Skip to main content

 Frequently Asked Questions

-FIRST B&T CO OF ILLINOIS has a Bank Health Score of B (66/100).
+First B&T Co of Illinois has a Bank Health Score of B (66/100), placing it in solid financial health.
 It holds a Tier 1 capital ratio of 21.15%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-FIRST B&T CO OF ILLINOIS holds $215M in total assets and $178M in total deposits.
-It is located in PALATINE, ILLINOIS (FDIC Certificate #18641).
+First B&T Co of Illinois holds $215M in total assets and $178M in total deposits.
+It is headquartered in Palatine, Illinois (FDIC Certificate #18641).

-FIRST B&T CO OF ILLINOIS has a Tier 1 capital ratio of 21.15%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 4.42%, and the return on assets is 3.76%.
+First B&T Co of Illinois has a Tier 1 capital ratio of 21.15%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 4.42%, and the return on assets is 3.76%.

 Yes.
-FIRST B&T CO OF ILLINOIS is FDIC-insured (Certificate #18641).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+First B&T Co of Illinois is FDIC-insured (Certificate #18641).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: